Free Application for Federal Student Aid (FAFSA)

 Step 6: Watch for Confirmation

-- You’ll get a message saying your FAFSA is submitted.
+- You will get a message saying your Application is submitted.

-- Then, within a few days, youll get your Student Aid Report (SAR).
+- Then, within a few days, you Will get your Student Aid Report (SAR).

 How to Create an FSA ID